Ghugni/Dried Yellow Peas Curry

 Recipe Notes

-• The street vendors in Kolkata don’t use black pepper powder in Ghugni, they use red chili powder.
-This is my personalized addition to Ghugni, as I avoid red chili powder for health issues.
-If you're using red chili powder add it while adding other spices with tomatoes, as I’ve mentioned in the recipe.
+• The street vendors in Kolkata don’t use black pepper powder in Ghugni, they use red chilli powder.
+I prefer the flavour of black pepper powder over red chilli powder.
+You can use any of them as preferred, if you’re using red chilli powder add it while adding the other spices with tomatoes, as mentioned in the recipe.

 • Drizzle tamarind water on top for the authentic street like taste.